apache/airflow/docs/apache-airflow/installation/setting-up-the-database.rst

 .. note::

     Prior to Airflow version 2.7.0, ``airflow db init`` was used to create the db and ``airflow db upgrade`` to migrate it.
-    Now it has been replaced by one command ``airflow db migrate`` that does both and above two commands are now depracated.
+    Now it has been replaced by one command ``airflow db migrate`` that does both and above two commands are now deprecated.

 In some deployments, such as :doc:`helm-chart:index`, both initializing and running the database migration